LoganDrdaCS/reservation-system-multithreaded-backend-extensions/README.md

   - `welcome_message_fr_CA.properties`
 - **Description**:
   - Loads and serves welcome messages in English (US) and French (Canada) from `.properties` files.
-  - Uses a multithreaded service to read and process localization files asynchronously.
+  - Uses a multithreaded service to asynchronously read and process localization files.
-  - Exposes a REST endpoint (`/api/welcome/messages`) to fetch localized messages.
+  - Exposes a REST endpoint (`/api/welcome/messages`) to fetch the localized messages.

-#### 3. **Integration with Angular Front-End**
+### 3. **Integration with Angular Front-End**
 - **Files**:
   - `app.component.ts`
   - `app.component.html`
 - **Description**:
-  - Added functionality to fetch and display the meeting invitation and welcome messages in the Angular UI.
+  - Fetches and displays the meeting invitation and localized welcome messages in the Angular UI.
-  - Modified booking rates to display alternate currencies.
+  - Displays booking rates in multiple currencies (hardcoded conversion rates) to simulate international price options.

 ### File Tree (Relevant Sections)
 Below are the key files related to the custom features: